Flaky Greek Yogurt Pie Crust Recipe

 How To Blind-Bake (no filling) a Flaky Pie Crust with Yogurt

-Bake in a preheated 425˚F (220˚C) oven for 15-17 minutes.
-For a partially baked crust, carefully remove foil and weights, and let bake another 2-3 minutes until the crust is light brown.
+Bake at 425˚F for 15–17 minutes.
+For a partially baked crust, remove the weights and bake 2–3 minutes longer until lightly browned.

 If you need a fully baked crust, continue baking the crust (uncovered) for 8-10 minutes longer or until golden brown.